-Mining of metals poses various environmental hazards including groundwater pollution and toxic runoffs.
-And since mines are usually available in extreme landscapes, blasting and tunneling is to be carried out.
+The mining of metals poses various environmental hazards including groundwater pollution and toxic runoffs.
+And since mines are usually available in extreme landscapes, blasting and tunneling are to be carried out.
 This creates many environmental deformations, which can take several years to get into shape again.
-On the side note, mining destroys habitats of several living beings.
+On a side note, mining destroys the habitats of several living beings.
 And in most cases, it creates unstable geological conditions.

 Bombing extreme landscapes to form tunnels for mining, the roasting of ores, pulverizing, and purification create various foul gases.
 And if coal is used for heating purposes, the emission of carbon dioxide and carbon monoxide is even more.
 And this kind of carbon emission takes a direct toll on climate change.
 At the same time, these carbon products also cause harmful air pollution and can cause difficulty in respiration amongst the dwellers.